Primary and secondary batteries are electrochemical cells that convert stored chemical energy to electrical energy.

 The composition of A Nickel-Metal Hydride (NiMH) secondary battery consists of a positive electrode of nickel oxide-hydroxide and a negative electrode with a hydrogen-absorbing alloy.
 The electrodes are unconnected with a potassium hydroxide electrolyte.

-Nickel-Metal Hydride (NiMH) battery applications: Digital cameras, wireless telephones, toothbrushes, Medical instruments, and hybrid vehicles
+Nickel-Metal Hydride (NiMH) battery applications: Digital cameras, wireless telephones, microphone-based products, toothbrushes, Medical instruments, and hybrid vehicles

 NiMH advantages: High power density, compact size, No transportation regulations, a good substitute for Alkaline.